dnkdotsh/aicli/README.md

 #### Context & Input Arguments
 -   `-p, --prompt PROMPT`: A single, non-interactive prompt.
+-   `-P, --persona PERSONA`: Start the session with a specific persona.
 -   `--system-prompt PROMPT_OR_PATH`: Provide a system instruction as a string or a path to a text file.
+Overrides a persona's system prompt.
 -   `-f, --file PATH`: Attach a file or directory.
 Can be used multiple times.
 -   `-x, --exclude PATH`: Exclude a file or directory from being processed.
 -   `--memory`: Toggles the use of persistent memory for the session (reverses the default in `settings.json`).